OPE-zzz-NCBS/server/README.md

 To get started, you need to:

 1. Set up the `$GOPATH` environment variable
+2. Build
+3. Configure
-2. Build the server
+4. Run the server
-3. Connect to a database

 ## Setting up `$GOPATH`